NophKe/Vy/README.md

     :python
             You are now in a python repl.
-            tYou can access Vy by the «Editor» variable trisk and profit...
+            You can access Vy by the «Editor» variable risk and profit...

             note that you are back in __main__ no matter what this means!
     >>> _

-Once in python mode you can interact with the editor with the «editor» variable!

 from vy.textfile import TextFile
 ---------------------------------